Unlocking Intrinsic Value: Analysis of Apple Inc

 Discounted Free Cash Flow Model

 GuruFocus also provides the calculation using the traditional approach of free cash flow.
 Using trailing twelve month(ttm) Free Cash Flow per Share as a parameter, the DCF intrinsic value based on free cash flow is $143.19.
-This valuation indicates that the Apple Inc is fair valued, accompanied by a margin of safety of -29.79%.
+This valuation indicates that the Apple Inc is modestly overvalued, accompanied by a margin of safety of -31.87%.
 You can always switch to using Free Cash Flow per Share to calculate the real DCF model on our DCF calculator page.

 The Bottom Line